|

 m = 2 / 4

-Now, if we want to calculate the slope angle we merely take the arc tangent of the
+If we needed to calculate the slope angle we merely take the arc tangent of the slope.

 Distance = Square Root ( 22 + 42 )